 During her Wilton Patch tenure, she was asked to extend her opinion writing across more than 40 regional Patch.com sites when her second column, PatchIn, was syndicated across CT and NY.

 Heather also has written about Wilton for Wilton Magazine and covered parenting news for Brain, Child magazine.

 No stranger to media before moving to Wilton, Heather worked for “Entertainment Tonight,” TV Guide and Self, and was a long- and short-form TV/news/video producer in Chicago.
 Sandwiched in between media gigs, Heather started a children’s knitwear accessories business, la Folie.

-She has still been able to keep up with her interests in media, national and local politics, and pop culture, all the while being an active parent to two children.
+She has still been able to keep up with her interests in media, national and local politics, and pop culture, all the while being an active parent to two children–Maden, a Wilton High School sophomore, and Poppy, who’s in 6th grade at Middlebrook.
 She and her husband, Mikael, try to visit his family in France on occasion, and both enjoy spending some time in the summer down the Jersey shore.

 Lisa is a realtor with the Wilton office of William Raveis and a regular contributor to GOOD Morning Wilton, writing about the Wilton real estate market.
 She can be reached at 203.246.6986 or via email.

 Jackson is the creator of Jackson’s Weather and provides daily weather forecasts for his own website, JacksonsWeather.com and the Southwestern Connecticut region.
-He is 15-years-old and is a junior at Wilton High School.
+He is 17-years-old and is a senior at Wilton High School.